Interpretability as Alignment: Making Internal Understanding a Design Principle: Introduction

+\textsc{Regulatory frameworks and behavioral alignment.} The EU AI Act mandates transparency for high-risk applications, particularly for General Purpose AI (GPAI) systems.
+Industry has largely responded with behavioral alignment techniques such as RLHF methods that improve outputs but leave internal logic untouched \cite{selbst2018intuitive}.
+Our position reframes interpretability as infrastructure for governance: embedding accountability and auditability into model design rather than applying them post hoc.
+This represents a fundamental shift from post-hoc transparency to pre-embedded accountability mechanisms, distinguishing our approach from prior interpretability frameworks that focus primarily on diagnostic capabilities rather than design constraints.

+Beyond public regulation, private governance mechanisms including third-party audits, compliance certification, risk insurance, and procurement standards are emerging as complementary accountability structures \cite{ball2025frameworkprivategovernancefrontier, tomei2025aigovernancemarkets}.
+These mechanisms rely on technical substrates that can generate verifiable causal evidence about model behavior.
+Mechanistic interpretability offers such a substrate by enabling reproducible inspection and provenance tracking at the circuit level.
+This positions interpretability-first design as a foundation for private governance infrastructures that bridge technical reliability and institutional accountability.

-This paper examines the roll of interpretability in this context.
-We compare different approaches, discuss where they succeed and fail, and argue that internal transparency should be treated not as an optional extra, but as a basic requirement for building aligned systems.
-We also examine the limits of current methods, and consider the types of tools, benchmarks, and collaborations might help interpretability become more robust and reliable.
+This paper argues that internal transparency is not optional but a basic requirement for building aligned systems.
+We examine the limits of current methods and consider tools, benchmarks, and collaborations that might help interpretability become more robust and reliable.
 Without solid foundations for understanding how models think, alignment risks becoming a surface-level fix for a deeper problem.

-Interpretability isn't just about satisfying regulators or making outputs easier to explain—it’s about making sure we actually understand what these systems are doing before we trust them to act in the world.
+\textsc{Contributions.} This paper introduces three primary contributions: (1) We introduce a conceptual bridge linking mechanistic interpretability with private governance mechanisms framing causal interpretability as the evidentiary layer for audits, certification, and insurance.
+(2) We specify a governance-aware technical blueprint interpretability-first architectures that embed audit hooks, provenance tracking, and bounded transparency.
+(3) We connect emerging benchmarks (MIB, LoBOX) with private oversight workflows and regulatory compliance frameworks, providing an implementation roadmap for interpretability-as-governance infrastructure.